lishanlitamu/Machine-Learning-Projects/Reseach Project/README.md

 # Machine-Learning-Projects

 This is an on-going project.

-Update is available soon.
+DNN model training is in progress.